Stephen Mulholland

 Stephen Mulholland (born August 5, 1960) is a Canadian surgeon with an expertise in plastic and reconstructive surgery, and a former professional ice hockey player.
-He is considered an expert in plastic surgery and has been called on to testify in disciplinary hearings involving botched procedures.
-In addition, he has appeared on television shows including The Today Show, The Doctors, The View and The Other Half.

 Mulholland is the founder of SpaMedica, an aesthetic plastic surgery center located in Toronto.
 He is best known for non-invasive practices, including the Pan G. Facelift and the BodyTite for which he owns or has developed the patents.
-He is also the creator and co-founder of BoomerangFX, and the co-founder of InMode.

 Early life and hockey career

 Born in West Vancouver, British Columbia, Mulholland attended Lake Superior State University on a hockey scholarship, playing as a forward and becoming Central Collegiate Hockey Association Rookie of the Year for the 1979–1980 season.
 Over the course of his collegiate career, he was a four-time CCHA All-Star and NCAA All-American.
 Mulholland "led the [LSSU] Lakers in scoring during all four years", becoming "the only player to accomplish that feat at LSSU".

 For three of the four seasons that he played, he was the highest goal-scorer, finishing his collegiate career with a 206-point total surpassed only by Jim Dowd and Sean Tallaire.
 Mulholland "also excelled in the classroom" throughout this time, "earning CCHA All-Academic honors in 1980-81, 1981-82 and 1982-83; and was also an Academic All-American in 1982-83".
 In 2016, Mulholland was named to the 1976-86 Laker Hockey All-Decade Team as part of the 50th anniversary of the school's hockey program, receiving the most fan ballots for a forward in that decade.

 After graduating, Mulholland played professional hockey for the 1983–1984 season, playing three games for the Colorado Flames, before transferring to Rögle BK, in Sweden.
 He played in 28 regular season games and two playoff games for Rögle BK, scoring 49 points off 32 goals and 17 assists during the regular season, and one point off an assist in the playoffs.
 Following the season, he retired from the sport and returned to school to pursue his medical degree and become a physician.

 Mulholland attended the University of Toronto Medical School, where he graduated in 1988.
 He completed his general and plastic surgery training at the University of Toronto and became certified by the Royal College of Physicians and Surgeons of Canada in 1994.